Hits since 2024-07-10 14:36:15:

 Windows 11, as it turned out, wouldn't install on this

 computer.
-The message on the screen said the hardware wasn't
+The message on the screen said the hardware

-Windows 11 product key.
+using the Windows 11 product key.

 This was an interesting process.
 I found WoeUSB in the